-The Cross-cutting Initiatives act as review and advisory bodies for key operational and critical strategic research growth areas for the Kirby Institute.
-They include areas and initiatives that span the breadth of the Kirby Institute’s program and are led by senior researchers.

-Aboriginal and Torres Strait Islander health, research and education

-The Kirby Institute has established a Cross-Cutting Initiative in Aboriginal and Torres Strait Islander Health, Research and Education to advise on the development, interpretation, implementation, and presentation of an enhanced strategic commitment regarding Aboriginal and Torres Strait Islander-led work within the Institute.

-Rewrite | The Advisory Committees act as review and advisory bodies for key operational and critical strategic research growth areas for the Kirby Institute.
+The Advisory Committees act as review and advisory bodies for key operational and critical strategic research growth areas for the Kirby Institute.
 They include areas and initiatives that span the breadth of the Kirby Institute’s program and are led by senior researchers.

 Aboriginal and Torres Strait Islander Health, Research and Education Advisory Committee

 The Kirby Institute has established a Advisory Committees in Aboriginal and Torres Strait Islander Health, Research and Education to advise on the development, interpretation, implementation, and presentation of an enhanced strategic commitment regarding Aboriginal and Torres Strait Islander-led work within the Institute.